Harrison Bader Player Props: Yankees vs. Guardians

-Harrison Bader plays for the first time this season when the New York Yankees play the Cleveland Guardians and Tanner Bibee at Yankee Stadium, Tuesday at 7:05 PM ET.
+Harrison Bader -- 1-for-4 in his most recent game -- will be in action for the New York Yankees versus the Cleveland Guardians, with Shane Bieber on the hill, on May 3 at 7:05 PM ET.

+He had a one-hit performance in his most recent game (1-for-4) against the Guardians.

 Harrison Bader Game Info & Props vs. the Guardians